Open source. Runs locally. Your data never leaves your machine.

 Ready to take control?

 Free and open source.
-Clone the repo or download a release.
+Download the zip (no Node.js) or clone the repo.
 All your repos, organized in one dashboard.

 Windows macOS Linux